PeterDrake/drakepedia/algorithms/analysis.md

 ### Non-Recursive Algorithms
 Any operation whose time doesn't depend on the size of its input takes constant time.
 This includes assignments and operations on primitive numbers (which are of bounded size).

-To analyze an non-recursive algorithm, ask of each step:
+To analyze a non-recursive algorithm, ask of each step:
 - How long does this step take?
 - How many times is this step executed?